NFL RedZone: Soccer

 Whiparound programs have also been produced for professional soccer leagues.
 NBC Sports launched Goal Rush in 2016, providing whiparound coverage of the English Premier League.
 The show began airing on the NBC Sports app and NBCSports.com, moving to Peacock when the service launched in 2020.
 In 2020, CBS Sports began airing The Golazo Show on CBS Sports Network and Paramount+ with coverage of the UEFA Champions League and Europa League matches.
 In 2023, with the launch of MLS Season Pass, the Apple TV+ platform launched MLS 360, presenting live whiparound coverage for Major League Soccer.
 ESPN also launched a Bundesliga whiparound in the US market in fall 2023.
 In England, BT Sport (now TNT Sports) has used whiparound content for the Champions League and Europa League and Conference League since 2015.

 Olympics: Gold Zone

 For the 2024 Summer Olympics in Paris, NBC produced Gold Zone, providing whiparound coverage of the Olympic events on Peacock.
 Hanson and Siciliano were announced as Gold Zone hosts, along with Matt Iseman and Jac Collinsworth.
 NBC would later announce that Gold Zone would return for the 2026 Winter Olympics in Milan-Cortina, along with Hanson returning as host.

+RedZone at the U.S. Open

+In August 2026 ESPN announced a new program, RedZone at the U.S. Open, which would feature whiparound coverage of matches during the early rounds of the 2026 US Open tennis tournament.
+Airing from August 30 to September 4 from 11 a.m. to 6 p.m.
+Eastern Time on the ESPN Unlimited streaming service, it is the first time that ESPN is utilizing the RedZone name for a sport other than football since completing its acquisition of the brand from the NFL.